cyscodic/PyShield/README.md

 *   The **Frontend** is deployed serverlessly via **Vercel**.
 *   Communication between the two is handled via REST APIs secured by JWT Authentication.

----
-*Built with ❤️ to make the Python ecosystem more secure.*